Image ALT {ALT}

 Foods to Lift Your Mood and Immunity

-During exacerbation of respiratory diseases, flu, and coronavirus, our body needs extra support in an extra dose of vitamins and minerals.
+During respiratory diseases, flu, and coronavirus exacerbation, our body needs extra support in an extra dose of vitamins and minerals.
 What is the solution?
 To add more superfoods to your diet.
-Superfood is an exclusively healthy product with high antioxidant content.
-These substances protect us from severe diseases and slow down the development of inflammations.
+Superfoods are exclusively healthy products with high antioxidant content.
+These substances protect us from severe diseases and slow the development of inflammations.

 Ginger Root

 Are you looking for an effective, inexpensive, and available remedy to protect your body from numerous viruses?
 Take a look at the ginger root.
-It has been used for centuries to improve the function of the gastrointestinal tract and immune system.
+It has been used for centuries to improve the gastrointestinal tract and immune system function.
 It is not difficult to introduce ginger to your diet.
 There are not many Asian meals that are not using this spice.
-Ginger goes well with meat, seafood, vegetables and rice.
+Ginger goes well with meat, seafood, vegetables, and rice.
 It is also used to make tasty hot drinks, which provide warmth and comfort and improve your mood.

 Kale

-Kale can be used in soups instead of spinach, added to salads, or you can easily make crunchy crisps from this cabbage.
+Kale can be used in soups instead of spinach, added to salads, or easily made crunchy crisps from this cabbage.

 Brussel Sprouts